 To do this year:

-1. Meet with an academic advisor in the Faculty of Engineering to help you plan your program.
+1. Consider meeting with an academic advisor in the Price Faculty of Engineering to help you plan your program.

-2. Apply online for entry into the civil engineering degree program by the admission deadline.
+2. Apply online for entry into the Civil Engineering degree program by March 1st.

 CAREER TIPS